 - Preheat oven to 400°F (200°C).
 Butter or spray a 9-inch pie or cake pan and set aside.

 - In a large bowl, combine the flour, sugar, baking powder, baking soda, and salt.
 Add the buttermilk, syrup, and two tablespoons (30g) of the brown butter, and stir until combined.
 Transfer the dough to a floured work surface and knead until smooth (it will still be very soft and a little sticky, but will be smoother and much less lumpy).
 Add a little bit more flour if the dough is too sticky to work with.
-After kneading, place the dough back in the bowl, cover, and refrigerate for 20 minutes.360 g all-purpose flour, 40 g granulated sugar, 1 tsp baking powder, ½ tsp baking soda, ½ tsp fine sea salt, 240 g buttermilk, 115 g maple syrup, 60 g brown butter
+After kneading, place the dough back in the bowl, cover, and refrigerate for 20 minutes.360 g all-purpose flour, 40 g granulated sugar, 1 teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon fine sea salt, 240 g buttermilk, 115 g maple syrup, 60 g brown butter

 To Make the Brown Butter Cinnamon Sugar Filling and Assemble: